 You want your customers to buy your product here and now.
 Long-term engagement is not that important.
 Your business doesn’t care about strengthening your relationship with customers.

 You communicate with your customers and your messages are relatable.
 When your customers ask, you answer back.
 Your brand becomes a part of what’s going on in the real world.
 For example, when something big happens, you react on social media.

 You show your customers that you care about their satisfaction level.
 You make sure that customers understand that you feel accountable for your products.
 For example, you send an automated email and ask if they are happy with the items they bought from you.

 You proactively engage your customers and encourage them to give feedback.
-Your business stays one step ahead of their needs and creates content that provides value.
+Your business stays one step ahead of its needs and creates content that provides value.